 In this eight-week course, students can choose two topics (out of four) to study in more depth.
-The topics are specialisations within epidemiology or related to epidemiology.
+The topics are specializations within the field or epidemiology or related to epidemiology.

 In a topic, an expert in the field will introduce students to the topic using lectures, practicals, journal clubs, et cetera.
 A topic will be offered on three consecutive Fridays.
 The topics are Epidemiology of Infectious Diseases, Clinical Data Science, HTA/Health Economic Evaluation and Clinical Prediction Models.